xinyzhang9/webapp-hacking-notes/authentication/readme.md

 HTTP is insecure because the credential is transmitted in plaintext.
 We should always use HTTPS protocal to protect user's privacy.

 ### Session Regeneration
+**Description**
+When the user is logged out from the system, the attacker could impersonate the user using the same session ID.

+**Case Analysis**
+1. User is logged out
+2. Hacker learned user's session ID using tools like Burp Suite intercept(non-authenticated)
+3. User logs in
+4. User is logged (authenticated)

+**Defend**
+Regenerate cookie with session ID at every time of authentication.
+Note that only HTTPS is not enough.
+We also need secure session management.

 ### User Enumeration